Overview

 reference

 Be careful when running apt upgrade on a device with Mender Operating System updates enabled.
-Integration with apt upgrade (through the grub.d framework) is only implemented for x86 as of mender-convert version 4.1.1.
+Integration with apt upgrade (through the grub.d framework) is implemented from mender-convert 3.0.0 and onwards, but only for x86.
 For ARM and other non-x86 architectures, always update single applications only, because running apt upgrade may brick your device!.
 If you need to run apt upgrade, do it on a pristine system without Mender installed, and then convert it to a Mender image afterwards.
 We may lift this restriction in the future.

 General requirements